Selection in ComboBox

 Autofill the selected value

-The Autofill property specifies whether the input field of the component automatically suggests and fills in the first matched item as the user types, based on the items in the component’s data source.
-If no matches are found, the input field will not be filled, and no action will occur.
-The default value of Autofill
+The Autofill property enables the input to suggest and fill the first matched item as the user types, based on the data source.
+If no matches are found, the input remains unchanged.
+The default value is false.

 <SfComboBox TValue="string" TItem="Games" Autofill=true Placeholder="e.g. Basketball" DataSource="@GamesList">